 Vinyl house siding expands and contracts slightly with fluctuating temperatures.
 However, your siding will start to buckle if it's nailed down too tightly.
 You may also notice nails pop to create bulges in exterior siding.

 Our Grand Rapids siding contractors work hard to earn your business by offering a range of home exterior and remodeling services.
-To request a free quote with Renaissance Exteriors & Remodeling, call (616) 446-1248.
+To request a design consultation with Renaissance Exteriors & Remodeling, call (616) 446-1248.

 This blog post has been updated.